Io uring: History

 The Linux kernel has supported asynchronous I/O since version 2.5, but it was seen as difficult to use and inefficient.
 This older API only supported certain niche use cases, notably it only enables asynchronous operation when using the O_DIRECT flag and while accessing already allocated files.
 This prevents utilizing the page cache, while also exposing the application to complex O_DIRECT semantics.
 Linux AIO also does not support sockets, so it cannot be used to multiplex network and disk I/O.

-The io_uring kernel interface was adopted in Linux kernel version 5.1 to resolve the deficiencies of Linux AIO.
+The io_uring kernel interface was adopted in Linux kernel version 5.1 (2019) to resolve the deficiencies of Linux AIO.
 The liburing library provides an API to interact with the kernel interface easily from userspace.

 Security

-In June 2023, Google's security team reported that 60% of the exploits submitted to their bug bounty program in 2022 were exploits of the Linux kernel's io_uring vulnerabilities.
+In June 2023, Google's security team reported that 60% of the exploits submitted to their bug bounty program in 2022 were exploits of io_uring vulnerabilities.
 As a result, io_uring was disabled for apps in Android, and disabled entirely in ChromeOS as well as Google servers.
 Docker also consequently disabled io_uring from their default seccomp profile.